To Serve. To Lead. To Teach.

-To serve.
-To lead.
-To teach.
 Our seven degree fields - osteopathic medicine, pharmacy, physician assistant studies, nursing, public health, education and medical health sciences send skilled, professional, caring graduates into the world to serve, to lead and to teach.

-Our students, faculty and staff choose Touro because they desire a quality education guided by values they share.
+Students, faculty and staff choose Touro because they desire a quality education guided by values they share.
 If you too share these values, please join us today!

 - 44 Acres

-- on our historic campus boast Naval history.
+- of historic campus boasts Naval history.

-- of yearly volunteer service in the community.
+- of yearly service in the community.

 - Est. 1997

-- with an eye toward solving today's challenges.
+- to focus on solving today's challenges.

 Mission, Vision, and Values